-The three nominees receiving the highest number of affirmative 'FOR" votes will be elected as Class III directors.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named above.
+The three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I directors.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named above.
 If any nominee becomes unavailable for election due to an unexpected occurrence, shares that would have been voted for the nominee will instead be voted for the election of a substitute nominee proposed by our Board and the Nominating and Corporate Governance Committee.
 Under applicable rules, brokers are prohibited from giving proxies to vote on elections of directors unless the beneficial owner of the shares has given voting instructions on the matter.
-This means that if your broker is the record holder of your shares, your shares on the matter.
+This means that if your broker is the record holder of your shares, you must give voting instructions to your broker with respect to the three nominees in this Proposal 1 if you want your broker to vote your shares on the matter.
 Otherwise, your shares will be treated as broker non-votes.
 Broker non-votes will have no effect on the outcome of the vote.